 The TCON contains three nine way D Type connectors for connection to other TCONS and to an Orbit Electronics Module.
 TCONS are plugged together to form a backbone for the Orbit Electronics Modules.
-The TCONS are designed to be DIN Rail mounted however the DIN Rail mount may be removed to allow the modules to be mounted via screws through the base or using feet.
+The TCONS are designed to be DIN Rail mount may be removed to allow the modules to be mounted via screws through the base or using feet.

-6.1 BASIC TCON CONNECTION
+7.1 BASIC TCON CONNECTION

-6.2 BASIC MODULE TO TCON MOUNTING (BACKBONE)
+7.2 BASIC MODULE TO TCON MOUNTING (BACKBONE)